 Mamta lives and works in Varanasi, New York and San Francisco; and has designed residences, art galleries, art residencies, boutiques, and numerous interior and landscape design projects.
 Dividing time between the oldest living city and some of the youngest modern cities has shaped her unique perception on design.
 Simplicity, integration with nature, relevance to our cultural identity and heritage are the trademarks of her work.

 Mamta has received an honours certificate from the Royal Drawing Society in London.
 Her work has been featured in a New York Times bestseller coffee table book, the HarperCollins catalogue and ArchitectureWeek magazine.
 Her critically acclaimed work has been exhibited at the Visual Arts Gallery,a solo show at Open Palm Court Gallery, Habitat Centre,and at Triveni Kala Sangam , Art Laureate gallery at Lado Serai and Trump Tower, New Rochelle, New York.
+An upcoming show is due at the Jehangir Art Gallery in Mumbai soon.

 ‘Art gives me joy and energy and I hope that this desire to find beauty, perfection and optimism is carried over to the viewer.’